tamannbatchi/attacks-suite/README.md

 ## Project Structure

+- `ml/`: MLP and CNN architectures construction
+- `classic_sca/`: DPA, CPA, Higher-2 DPA and CPA, Template attack on AES and ECDSA
+- `sca_with_signal_processing`:SCA by using signal processing algorithms to clean traces before attacks
 - `bip32/`: Timing and glitch attacks on hardened derivation
 - `ecdsa/`: Nonce collision and private key recovery
 - `blind_signing/`: Attacks and countermeasures (classic + ZKP)